 Allow plenty of time before you need your finished product.
-The minimum amount of time alloted for a new design project is three weeks, however five or more weeks is recommended.
+The minimum amount of time alloted for a new design project is four weeks, however five or more weeks is recommended.
 That timeline begins when all assets, including approved final copy and client supplied art and photography, have been received by University Marketing.

 Within two business days of making a request, we will notify you if there are scheduling conflicts or if the specifications call for special design treatment that will affect your deadline.
 In those cases we may request a modification to the specifications, additional time to complete the project, or that the project be outsourced to an approved alternate designer.

 If you need a project completed more quickly than the guidelines dictate, please discuss the situation with the University Marketing staff at the time you submit your request.
 The job might need to be designed by an approved alternate designer at your office's expense.

 If you will need a series of publications during the year, let us know at the beginning of the year, if possible.
 That way we can schedule all your publications at once, and you will be able to divide your publications budget more thoughtfully.
 The design of all your publications can be coordinated and your total program will look like a carefully considered and unified effort.